 If properly regulated and strategically leveraged, the private sector can contribute positively to efforts to improve the performance of health systems.
 The engagement of the private sector through efficiency and innovation can help in the realization of equity in healthcare by better reaching marginalized segments of their populations and expand service coverage.
 However, failing to properly engage and manage the private sector creates serious threats to efforts towards UHC.

 A brief proving an operational definition of the Private Health Sector.

-A draft Roadmap "Engaging the Private Health Sector for Universal Health Coverage" has been developed by WHO's Advisory Group on the Governance of the Private Sector for UHC.
+A Strategy Report "Engaging the private health service delivery sector through governance in mixed health systems" developed by WHO's Advisory Group on the Governance of the Private Sector for UHC.

 An article "The private sector and Universal Health Coverage"